• Approach to Water

 Pharmaceuticals in the Environment

-Pharmaceuticals released into the environment are drawing an increasing amount of attention worldwide, as attested to by the report*2 published by the Organization for Economic Cooperation and Development (OECD) regarding pharmaceuticals in the environment (PiE).
-To responsibly handle pharmaceuticals during release from its plants as well as during manufacturing processes, when starting new product manufacturing processes, the SHIONOGI Group confirms that drug concentration in wastewater is designed to be at a level that does not have any impact on the natural environment.
-Moreover, as the responsibility of a company that handles antimicrobials, we inactivate antimicrobials in wastewater at each manufacturing building and confirm that their content is at a level that does not affect the natural environment before discharging the wastewater outside via in-house treatment facilities.
-Thus, we are striving to control the emergence of new antimicrobial resistance (AMR).
+Pharmaceuticals released into the environment are drawing an increasing amount of attention, as attested to by the report on Pharmaceuticals in the Environment (PiE)*3 published by the Organization for Economic Cooperation and Development (OECD).
+To responsibly utilize water during the pharmaceutical manufacturing process and appropriately control the inclusion of pharmaceuticals in industrial wastewater, when starting new product manufacturing processes, SHIONOGI confirms that drug concentration in wastewater is designed to be at a level that does not have any impact on the natural environment.

 See the section “AMR” for more information on the environmental release management of antimicrobials.

-Quality water is essential for the manufacturing of pharmaceutical products.
-Water depletion or flooding in the catchment areas where we operate can seriously impact our business continuity.
-Therefore, to understand water risks, such as water stress and increased probability of flooding, and formulate preventive measures, we have assessed water risks facing each operating site involved in manufacturing and research in the SHIONOGI Group, using the internationally recognized WRI Aqueduct*3 and WWF Water Risk Filter.*4
+Quality water is essential for pharmaceutical research and development as well as manufacturing at plants.
+Water depletion or flooding in the areas where our manufacturing plants are located can seriously impact our business continuity.
+Therefore, SHIONOGI assesses water risks, such as water stress and the probability of flooding, in the areas where our operating sites involved in manufacturing and research are located, using Aqueduct,*4 an internationally recognized assessment tool provided by the World Resources Institute (WRI), to consider measures to reduce the impact of and prevent water risks.

-We have also incorporated risk assessment based on the WRI Aqueduct into the selection of our suppliers to clarify and minimize their latent risks.
+We have also incorporated risk assessment based on Aqueduct into the selection of our suppliers to clarify their latent risks and minimize the impact of such risks.

 Country